Sumanth2377/RevvUp/README.md

 **http://localhost:9002**

-You should see the Mech.io application running!
+You should see the RevvUp application running!

 ## Firebase Integration